-PhD in Leadership

-PhD Leadership
+Leadership PhD

-PhD in Leadership
+Leadership

 PhD

 The PhD in Leadership is a research-based, terminal degree designed to develop research, leadership, managerial and educational competencies.
 The PhD in Leadership further equips candidates for leadership, management, administrative, and faculty roles in churches, mission organizations, faith-based organizations, non-profit organizations, and institutions of higher education.
 Experienced ministry leaders join a cohort of peers who, together, progress though a prescribed sequence of seminars, develop sustainable habits of scholarly inquiry, and learn to function in a cooperative learning environment.